jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/20 - The Damaged World.md

 # A World With No Majic

-Life wants many different lifeforms.
-High biodiveristy empowers life to better respond to environment changes.
-Evolution makes it happen.
+Life wants biodiveristy.
+Evolution is life's tool to get it.
+Lots of lifeforms empowers life to better respond to frontline problem when the environment changes.
+Biological evolution takes time, but at least there's no one saying its wrong.
+The only natural rule is natural selection.

+Humanity evolves with tools via Techvolution.
+Protagonists experience frontine problems, and invent new tools to solve them.
+Extras feel the pain of frontline problems, and majic makes them love the work of learning and then teaching new tools.

-Human evolution, what I call Techvolution, is interrupted by Darth Blockbuster.
-He uses rules to distract people from their love of majically teaching and learning new tools.
+Yet Techvolution is interrupted by Darth Blockbuster.
+He takes hold of society's ruling philosophy, and uses it to make rules that distract extras from their love of majic.
 This sucks for extras and protagonists.
 But it's absolutely horrible for society.

-Because we don't evolve to our environment.
-Digtal tools burst onto our world in in the 1970's.
-The 1970's is when the transitor, integrated circuit, microchip, internet were cheap enough to let protagonists create new tools.
-The extras should have been selecting new tools to combate road traffic, expensive education, incomprehsible health insurance plans, and so forth.

-Instead, Darth Blockbuster kept writing rules to protect his pre-digital tools of huge tax codes, books, broadcasting, and lecture halls.

-Now our society is hurting.
-Predicatably, since the 1970's our politics and climate have gone to shit.
-Looks at these trends.
+Especially ours today.

+Without extras naturally selecting their own tools, we haven't been adapting our changing environment.
+Our society's many problems, like personal isolation, political hatred, climate change, all started in the 1970's.
+Look.

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/tEczkhfLwqM" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>